- Home /

 From concept to fruition, this world-class performing arts center was built with years of passion, planning and dedication.
 In the early 1980s, many in the community came together—from government, business and the private sector—because they knew a successful performing arts complex could be a catalyst for growth.

-The city’s main performance halls—Fort Lauderdale’s War Memorial Auditorium, built in the 1940s, and the Parker Playhouse, constructed in the late 1960s—could not keep pace with the growing demands for the expanding South Florida cultural community.
+The city’s main performance halls—Fort Lauderdale’s War Memorial Auditorium, built in the 1940s, and the The Parker, constructed in the late 1960s—could not keep pace with the growing demands for the expanding South Florida cultural community.

 Recognizing the need for a more viable venue, one with a much greater seating capacity, state-of-the-art production facilities, spacious backstage areas and unique event spaces, these visionaries set forth to turn their dream into reality.
 Through a unique public/private partnership, the Broward Center for the Performing Arts was created and became the anchor of a new, vibrant cultural district in downtown Fort Lauderdale.